 The Valley Benchmark Cities Group (VBC) began in October 2011 as a consortium of staff from the largest cities and towns in the Phoenix metropolitan area (Chandler, Gilbert, Glendale, Mesa, Peoria, Phoenix, Scottsdale and Tempe) to identify common information to share, discuss, and develop a better understanding the similarities and differences between operations, with the ultimate aim of improving local government performance.
 Arizona State University’s Center for Urban Innovation and the Alliance for Innovation agreed to host and staff the effort.
-The group now includes the eleven largest cities in the valley (Avondale, Goodyear and Surprise joined in 2013), and also includes the Maricopa Association of Governments (MAG), and the International City/County Management Association’s Center for Performance Analytics (ICMA Analytics).
+The group now includes the thirteen largest cities in the valley (Avondale, Goodyear and Surprise joined in 2013, and Queen Creek and Buckeye joined in 2021), and also includes the Maricopa Association of Governments (MAG), and the International City/County Management Association’s Center for Performance Analytics (ICMA Analytics).

 The purpose of the Valley Benchmark Cities initiative is to improve local government performance in the metropolitan area by working collaboratively with designated representatives: (1) to identify common demographic, financial, and performance information; (2) to provide and discuss that information to better understand similarities and differences between complex and diverse operations; and (3) to share information, resources and best practices.